Intercalated BSc in Prehospital Medicine

 Please note the Prehospital Medicine BSc is only open to those students who have completed at least three years of their MBBS programme or equivalent.
 Second year medical students or students on a dental or veterinary programme should not apply for this course.

 Prof Danë Goodsman (first point of contact).
-Reader in Medical Education
+Professor of Prehospital Medical Education

 - Email: firstname.lastname@example.org